lbfm-rwth/GaussParallel/README.md

 # How to use

-First you need to note that this is not a actual gap package but is supposed to be included in the GAP package Gauss.
-That's why you can't load the code by executing LoadPackage().
-Instead, there are two different ways to use to start using GaussPar.
+Note that this is not an actual gap package but is supposed to be included in the GAP package Gauss.
+Therefore you can't load the code by executing LoadPackage().
+Instead, there are two different ways to use GaussPar.

 ## The Sequential Implementation